Remedies for Hunger

 Four picture books for readers K-2: What If There’s a Fire?
 What If You Get Lost?
 What if You Need to Call 911?
 What If a Stranger Approaches You?
 2012.
 Capstone Publishing

-My short story, “Stray,” about a woman who cheats on her husband with a cat, will be published in the 2017 issue of Gold Man Review.
+My short story, “Stray,” about a woman who cheats on her husband with a cat, was published in the 2017 issue of Gold Man Review.

-My short story “Stagestruck” about a traveling musician who must decide how best to handle an overly enthusiastic fan was published in the May 2017 issue of The Ear.
-You may download a copy from the Writing Selections page.
+My short story, “Stagestruck,” about a traveling musician who must decide how best to handle an overly enthusiastic fan was published in the May 2017 issue of The Ear.

 A number of my poems can be read at this page on Verse Wrights